 The only way to know if your child is lead poisoned is to have your child's blood tested.
-This is usually recommended for children ages 1 and 2, but can be done on children 9 months to six years.
+At a minimum, age-appropriate blood lead tests are done at around 12 months and 24 months, or at least once between the ages of 3 to 5 years if the child has had no previous lead test.
 Primary care providers can assist with getting your child's blood tested.

-A child is considered lead poisoned if they have a blood lead level (BLL) of 5 mcg/di or greater.
+A child is considered lead poisoned if they have a blood lead level (BLL) of 3.5 mcg/di or greater.
 Families with lead poisoned children are eligible for services.
-A public health nurse can offer to make a home visit to provide the following services:
+A Public Health Nurse may offer a home visit and provide the following services: